RedstoneMedia/video-replay-graph-predict/README.md

-# Video Highlight Finder
+# Video Replay Graph Predict
-This project uses a simple ML approach to predict video attention over time.
+This project uses a simple machine learning approach to find the most interesting moments in a video based on YouTube's "most replayed graph" data.

 ## Process
 Numerous videos were collected, then split into sequences of 128x128 RGB images. \